Meijer: First supercenters and expansion throughout Michigan

 In 1962, Meijer launched its modern format with a store at the corner of 28th Street and Kalamazoo Avenue in Grand Rapids called "Thrifty Acres."
 At a size of 180000 ft2, it combined grocery shopping and department store shopping in a single large store.
+This location is often considered to be the first "hypermarket" in the United States.
 The store was built with 6 in floors, so should the concept fail, the nongrocery half could be converted into an indoor car dealership.
 New stores were built in the same manner until the mid-1970s, when an architect mentioned the extra cost to management.
 This was followed by the first Mid-Michigan location in Delta Charter Township in 1966.
 Meijer expanded into Southeast Michigan in the early 1970s, beginning with a store in Ypsilanti in 1972 followed by their first Metro Detroit location in Canton in 1974.
 Meijer expanded into Northern Michigan with a location in Traverse City in 1977.

 Fred Meijer took over the company upon his father's death in 1964.
 Under his leadership, the Thrifty Acres stores became a success and were renamed Meijer in 1986.
 Meijer's stand-alone grocery operations continued until the early 1990s, as the larger stores became dominant.

 In 1985, Forbes magazine reported Walmart at the time had failed in what were then known as hypermarkets because Sam Walton and company did not understand the grocery business.
 Walton launched the first Hypermart USA store in 1987, opening only four stores, the last in 1990.
 An article in Forbes Magazine said Meijer understood the importance of the food business, and it was not something just tacked onto a discount store.
 The quality of the produce is very important; poor-quality produce sold by Walmart was the main reason for their lack of success.
 By contrast, surveys said then and now that Meijer ranks high on produce quality.